NickWaldock/practice-log/README.md

 This project has a great deal of developmental potential in features that could eventually add increased functionality and a deeper user experiece.
 The following are a few examples:
 - Get logs with certain scores
+- After viewing lists of exercises, immediatly have the option to add more
 <br />
 <br />